liflab/beepbeep-3-book/markdown/advanced/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/WithTank.java#L39)

-However, we cannot pull more events from the tank than were pushed to it beforehand.
+However, events cannot be pulled from the tank more than were pushed to it beforehand.
 On the last call to `pull` in our example, the tank is empty; this will throw an exception, as if the processor were connected to nothing.
 Therefore, the program outputs:

 ```
 1.0